darkforest4527/Bytebattle-project/README.md

-**ClubHub - Campus Club & Event Manager**
+**ClubHub - Campus Club \& Event Manager**

 ClubHub is a lightweight, single-file web application built with Flask and TinyDB.
 It allows campus communities to manage clubs, host events, and let users register for activities ranging from Hackathons to Comedy Nights.

-It features a colorful, modern interface and requires no external database setup (SQL-free).
+It features a colorful, modern interface.

-✨ Features
+**Features:**

-User Authentication: Secure Signup, Login, and Logout functionality.
+1. User Authentication: Secure Signup, Login, and Logout functionality.

+2\.
 Club Management:

+3\.
 Register new clubs.

+4\.
 View the directory of all active clubs.

+5\.
 Club creators can delete their clubs (and associated events).

+6\.
 Event Management:

+7\.
 Host events linked to specific clubs.

-Categorize events (Competition, Comedy, Workshop, etc.).
+8\.
+Categorize events.

+9\.
 Event creators can delete their events.

-Participation:
+**Participation:**

-Users can Register for events with one click.
+* Users can Register for events with one click.

-Users can Unregister if they change their mind.
+* Users can Unregister if they change their mind.

-Dashboard view shows which events you are attending.

-Sample Data: Automatically populates with demo clubs and events on first run.

-Responsive Design: Modern UI with colorful gradients and mobile-friendly layout.
+* Responsive Design: Modern UI with colorful gradients and mobile-friendly layout.